Please note that the links to Amazon are affiliate links. I receive a small commission should you choose to purchase via my links.

 Final Fantasy X

 Fast forward a few more years.
-I picked up Final Fantasy X, I can’t remember the exact details on how I got a copy, if it was brand new or even what year.
+I picked up Final Fantasy X; I can’t remember the exact details of how I got a copy, if it was brand new, or even what year.
 My brother and I both fell in love with this one right away.
 Blitzball seemed like such a fascinating sport, combining football and basketball underwater.
 The characters were interesting and different, too.

-The storyline was one of the most memorable games of that era and it’s one I could go back to again and again.
-It took a while to complete the game, having to resort to buying a game guide (£12.99 for a full-colour guide!) and I completed it.
+The storyline was one of the most memorable games of that era, and it’s one I could go back to again and again.
+It took a while to complete the game, and I had to resort to buying a game guide (£12.99 for a full-colour guide!) and I completed it.
 Unfortunately, I wasn’t very careful with the games I owned back then.
-The game became far too scratched to then be playable.
-I rented Final Fantasy X-2 which was nice to be back in the world of Spira.
-It wasn’t as good as the first game but it held up, but there was soo much fan service, it was cringy.
+The game became far too scratched to be playable.
+I rented Final Fantasy X-2, and it was nice to be back in the world of Spira.
+It wasn’t as good as the first game, but it held up, and there was so much fan service, it was cringy.

 Back to the present day.
 I have managed to convince the fiancee to go through this game together.
 Because we still have the guide from way back when.
 It was strange going through the game with a co-pilot.
 But it made it far easier than I remember.
 There was a point at Lake Macalania.
 Where you fight a large Machina (machine/robot), where I struggled when I was younger.
 Which we managed to destroy in a very short time with no trouble at all.